-Item: YMCA request for
+Item: YMCA request for partnership

-partnership

-Date: April 28, 2020
+Date: Original April 28, 2020, modified May 11, 2020

 VISION

 We see Argyle as home to a healthy and thriving rural population.
 Our municipality promotes and supports economic and social opportunities for the region and engages in the active expression of our unique Acadian heritage.
 We are a place of choice for rural living and are widely recognized for our warm hospitality and joie de vivre.
 Surrounded by fresh air and cool ocean breezes, we work and play in the great outdoors.
 People choose to live in Argyle because of our commitment to each other, to our community and to our neighbors.
 Argyle is a place we are proud to call home.